Sony Pix

-Sony PIX (Formerly also known as Set Pix) is an Indian English language pay television movie channel owned by Culver Max Entertainment.
-The channel mainly airs American live action and animated Hollywood movies in English with also dubbed in Hindi, Tamil and Telugu languages.
+Sony PIX (Formerly known as Set Pix) is an India-based English language pay television movie channel owned by Culver Max Entertainment.
+It is available widely in the Indian subcontinent (excluding, Pakistan, Maldives and Bhutan) The channel mainly airs American live action and animated Hollywood movies in English.

 History

-Sony PIX Launched in April 2006 as a library re-run English movie channel until 31 March 2011.
+Sony PIX launched in April 2006 as a library re-run English movie channel until 31 March 2011.
 From 2006 to 2011, the channel broadcast various classic old American English movies.
-On 1 April 2011, the channel was revamped and started airing new and some popular content from Sony Pictures Entertainment until 2017.
+On 1 April 2011, the channel was revamped and started airing new and some popular content from Sony Pictures until 2017.

-From 2013, Sony PIX signed a deal with MGM Studios to premiere the studio's new titles on television; with this deal Sony PIX aired James Bond films and Hobbit series.
+From 2013, Sony PIX signed a deal with Metro Goldwyn Mayer to premiere the studio's new titles on television; with this deal Sony PIX aired James Bond films and Hobbit series.